714-X: Safety and effectiveness

 No studies have been published on the safety or efficacy of 714-X in humans, and the few available animal studies have shown no beneficial effect.
 The American Cancer Society has stated: "There is no scientific evidence that 714-X is effective in treating any type of cancer or any other illness."

 Legal issues

-The FDA has banned both importation and sale of 714-X as health fraud, and at least one prison sentence has been handed down for importing it into America.
+The FDA has banned both import and sale of 714-X as health fraud, and at least one prison sentence has been handed down for importing it into America.

 714-X is manufactured in Canada, where it is legal to purchase for personal use through a physician under the Special Access Programme of Health Canada, a law which provides access to non-marketed treatments for terminal illnesses when no marketed alternative exists.
 However, in October 2004, Health Canada told the manufacturer to remove all references to the compound from its website.
 On July 28, 2006, Justice François Lemieux of the Federal Court of Canada granted a request for judicial review undertaken by a group of 714-X patients.
 The judgment voided Health Canada's policy statement and restored access to 714-X under the Special Access Programme under certain conditions.